Frequently Asked Questions

 If you are unable to keep an appointment with one of our Behavioral Health staff, please contact that staff member directly to let them know.

 Pillars Community Health takes some private insurance as well as Medicaid and self-pay.
 Some services are offered free of charge; others are offered on a sliding fee scale (payment based on income).
-Clients are not turned away if they cannot pay.
+Clients are not turned away if they do not have insurance or cannot pay.
 Click here to learn about paying for your visit.

 You can call the number on the back of your insurance card.
 Or, call 708-PILLARS (708-745-5277) to schedule an appointment for our Benefits and Enrollment team to assist you with the change.